Glossary S +++ Popular Articles: 'Space industry', 'Space-grade', 'S-band'

 Deutsch: Weltraumforschung / Español: Exploración espacial / Português: Exploração espacial / Français: Exploration spatiale / Italiano: Esplorazione spaziale

-Space Exploration refers to the investigation and study of outer space through the use of astronomy, space technology, and space missions.
+Space Exploration refers to the investigation and study of outer space through the use of astronomy, space Technology, and space missions.
 This includes manned and unmanned missions to explore Celestial bodies and gather Data on the Universe beyond Earth's Atmosphere.

 Do you have more interesting information, examples?
 Send us a new or updated description !